 If you don’t notice any of the above issues with the sugar in gas tank symptoms, then this issue may present itself during vehicular operation.
 Some sugar granules do make their way to the engine over time because of the fuel flow.

-If the fuel filter is after you pump, then the sugar may caramelize on your fuel pump mechanisms.
-Enough buildup over time would cause it to cease operating, which would prevent the car from starting.
+If the fuel filter is located after your fuel pump, then the sugar may caramelize on your fuel pump mechanisms.
+Enough buildup over time would cause the fuel pump to simply stop working, which would prevent the car from starting.